 Get the kids involved and plan your food shop

 Groceries are without a doubt the thing we spend the most money on per week.
 We like to eat fresh produce everyday and it all adds up!
 So I sometimes get frustrated when I cook a healthy fresh meal and the girls don’t want it!
 I quickly realised I needed to change things and get the children involved in meal planning.
-I invested in a few good cook books, (we love Jamie Oliver’s 15 minute meals) and got the girls to choose their favourite meals.
+I invested in a few good cook books, (we love Jamie Oliver’s 15 minute meals and My daddy cooks and got the girls to choose their favourite meals.
 We try and choose meals with ingredients that are in season and we cut down on meat and fish, eating it once or twice a week.
 I also plan our lunches and snacks so when I go shopping I know exactly what I need for the week.
 The food shop is still expensive however there is less waste and we eat less takeouts which saves money overall.

 Money saving idea # 5

 I have wanted to do this for years but when working 9-5 I didn’t seemed to have the time.
 This year I grew my own tomatoes, carrots, chillies and pumpkins from seeds.
 It was so rewarding to see them grow and absolutely delicious!
 It is also great for the children to get involved with lots of learning happening while they do so.
 If you don’t know where to start buy a grow your own vegetable starter kit.
 You will save money in the long run!